FOSH-following-demand/Open-source-Centrifuge-for-WetLab/R&D/design-tests-setups/Cooling-led-01/Cooling-led-1.md

 - [ ] Use an image to explain the setup
 - [ ] What are the materials needed.
   - temperature sensor to measure directly the sample reservoir
-- [ ] Which materials need to be ordered
+- [ ] Which materials need to be orderedpre
 - [ ] How expensive is it roughly